 In developing these building guidelines, Harrington Estates is aware that occasionally some home designs will satisfy the objectives of good design whilst not strictly complying with the guidelines.
-In recognition of this, Harrington Estates reserves the right to modify the guidelines for a particular home in their absolute discretion.
-This would then only be with the agreement of Camden Council.
+In recognition of this, Harrington Estates reserves the right to modify the guidelines for a particular home.
+It is anticipated that this would be a rare occurrence, and then only with the agreement of Camden Council and, if appropriate, the adjoining and nearby residents.

-Conversely, if appropriate, Harrington Estates reserve the right to refuse a design in their absolute discretion that, in their opinion, is of poor design and does not satisfy the objectives, even though it may comply with all the guidelines.
+Conversely, if appropriate, Harrington Estates reserve the right to refuse a design that, in their opinion, is of poor design and does not satisfy the objectives, even though it may comply with all the guidelines.